tasmia008/Red-Flag-detection-/README.md

 ## Training

-If you wish to train the YOLOv8 model on your own dataset for red flag detection, you can follow these steps:

 1. *Dataset Preparation*: Gather a dataset containing images with red flags along with corresponding annotations (bounding boxes) using roboflow.
 2. *Configuration*: Modify the YOLOv8 configuration file (yolov8.cfg) to suit your dataset and training preferences(use roboflow generated code for access the annoted dataset) .